RimuTec/AspNetCore.SpaServices.Extensions/README.md

 The problem is that the recommended replacement does not offer a direct replacement for `ISpaBuilder.UseWebpackDevMiddleware()`.
 This leaves developers who would like to continue using this convenient method without a suitable solution.

-This package - `RimuTec.AspNetCore.SpaServices.Extensions` - offers an extension methods named `ISpaBuilder.UseWebpackDevelopmentServer()` that aims at providing a replacement that minimizes required code changes.
+This package - `RimuTec.AspNetCore.SpaServices.Extensions` - offers an extension method named `ISpaBuilder.UseWebpackDevelopmentServer()` that aims at providing a replacement that minimizes required code changes.

+**Note:** This NuGet package does not offer a replacement for any other methods or packages that may have been declared deprecated.
+For example this NuGet package is _not_ a replacement for `Microsoft.AspNetCore.NodeServices`.

 | Metric      | Status      |
 | ----- | ----- |